 - Flexible payment terms to fit their budget

-- No interest or additional fees
+- No additional feels or interest

 - Ability to purchase a greater amount, possibly for a higher quality item